MadeByMike/madebymike/site/writing/fluid-type-calc-examples.md

 ---
-title: "Fluid typography examples"
+title: Fluid typography examples
+slug: fluid-type-calc-examples
-description: "Some practical examples of using calc and viewport units for fluid typography and more."
+description: Some practical examples of using calc and viewport units for fluid typography and more.
-date: "2015-07-15"
+date: 2015-07-15
-tags:
+tags: [css, typography]
-  - css
-  - typography
-extra_css:
+extra_css: ["/css/fluid-type-examples.css"]
-  - "/assets/fluid-type-examples.css"
 ---

 A few months ago I published a [fluid type technique](/writing/precise-control-responsive-typography/) that doesn't require any JavaScript.
 Even though I consider it experimental the technique works well enough as a progressive enhancement and it generated a lot of interest, comments and suggestions.
 So I thought I'd put together a bunch of examples and address some comments.